Visitors intending to reach the official website should visit miami-airport.com

 Key Points to Keep in Mind

-- Traffic can be a problem: Although it is an express route, it is not immune to Miami's dense traffic, especially on the Julia Tuttle Causeway.
-During peak hours, the trip can take longer.
+- Traffic can be an issue: although it's an express route, it's not immune to Miami's dense traffic, especially on the Julia Tuttle Causeway.
+During peak hours, the journey can take longer.

-- It can get very crowded: Being a popular and economical route, the bus can fill up quickly during high-demand times, which can be uncomfortable if you are traveling with a lot of luggage.
+- It can get very crowded: as it's a popular and affordable route, during high-demand hours the bus can fill up quickly, which can be uncomfortable if you're traveling with a lot of luggage.

-- Check the last departure: The service ends before midnight.
-If your flight arrives late, you will most likely have to opt for another means of transportation.
+- Check the last departure: service ends around midnight.
+If your flight arrives late, you'll likely have to choose another means of transportation.

 Miami Beach Airport Express Service

-The Route 150 bus departs from the Miami Central Station, which is accessed via the MIA Mover.
-It operates every day with a frequency of approximately 30 minutes, from 5:20 am to 11:20 pm.
+The Line 150 bus departs from the Miami Intermodal Center, accessed via the MIA Mover.
+It operates daily with a frequency of approximately 30 minutes, from 5:20 am to 11:20 pm.

 Destinations and Main Stops

-It is an express service with limited stops.
-The route runs from the airport station to Mid-Beach along the Julia Tuttle Causeway, and then continues to South Beach via Collins Ave / Indian Creek Dr and Washington Ave, covering the most important hotel zones.
+This is an express service with limited stops.
+The route goes from the airport station toward Mid-Beach along the Julia Tuttle Causeway, and then continues to South Beach via Collins Ave / Indian Creek Dr and Washington Ave, covering the most important hotel areas.

-The cost of a single trip is USD 2.25.
-To pay, you need to purchase a reloadable EASY Card (costs $2) from the vending machines at the station or use the GO Miami-Dade Transit app.
+The cost of a single trip is USD 2.25, with a daily cap of USD 5.65.
+To pay, you can use a reloadable EASY Card (costs USD 2, available at vending machines at the station), the GO Miami-Dade Transit app, or directly your contactless card or phone.
+Cash is also accepted on the bus farebox, but the driver doesn't give change.

 General User Experience

-Passengers greatly appreciate the cost-benefit ratio of Route 150, considering it a fantastic and very affordable transportation solution.
-The speed of the journey (when there is not much traffic) and the strategic stops along Miami Beach are its strongest points.
-The fact that the buses are equipped with luggage racks is a much-appreciated detail.
+Passengers greatly appreciate the cost-benefit ratio of Line 150, considering it a fantastic and very affordable transportation solution.
+The speed of the journey (when there isn't much traffic) and the strategic stops along Miami Beach are its strongest points.
+The fact that the buses are equipped with luggage racks is a highly valued detail.

-However, users point out that during peak hours, the buses can be very crowded, affecting the comfort of the trip.
-Occasional delays due to traffic on the main access roads to Miami Beach are also mentioned.
-Despite these inconveniences, most passengers consider Route 150 to offer a practical and economical solution for getting between the airport and the tourist areas.
+However, users point out that during peak hours the buses can be very crowded, affecting travel comfort.
+Occasional delays due to traffic on the main access routes to Miami Beach are also mentioned.
+Despite these inconveniences, most passengers consider Line 150 to offer a practical and economical solution for moving between the airport and tourist areas.